 These are some of the standard closing costs when purchasing property:

-Appraisal: Sometimes used to confirm the market value of a property.
+Sometimes requested to confirm the market value of a property.
 If applicable, the lender will order the report but the client is responsible for the cost which is approximately $300.
-If required, the appraiser will contact the client for payment before completing.
 Appraisals are normally requested for conventional mortgages (20% down or more), rentals, private sales, foreclosures, private sales…

-Inspection report: An inspection report is a thorough evaluation of the property.
+An inspection report is a thorough evaluation of the property.
 The inspection report addresses the condition of, but not limited to: foundations, electrical, plumbing, heating, water heaters, appliances, fireplaces… While this report is not mandatory with most lenders, it is in your own best interests to understand the condition of the home you are purchasing.
-This report costs approximately $600.
+This report costs approximately $700.

-Legal Fees: A lawyer is required to handle your property transaction.
-Legal fees should be discussed with your lawyer but an approximation would be $1,500 (lawyer fee PLUS disbursements, courier fees, land title charges, title insurance).
+A lawyer is required to handle your property transaction.
+Legal fees should be discussed with your lawyer but an approximation would be $1,200 - $1,800 (lawyer fee PLUS disbursements, courier fees, land title charges, title insurance).

 *NOTE: The closer your possession date is to JUNE, the higher your property tax adjustments can be.